anthony taguest·sydney --:--

 updated Jun 15, 2026

-A system prompt isn’t a list of rules the model dutifully ticks off.
-It’s closer to a vote among competing instructions — and a single soft mention loses to the paragraph leaning the other way.
+A system prompt isn’t a checklist the model ticks off.
+Instructions compete, and one soft clause loses to a whole paragraph pushing the other way.

-I hit this translating formal Japanese to English.
+I hit this translating formal Japanese.
 The prompt pushed hard toward natural, casual English, with one buried aside: “…unless the Japanese is clearly formal.”
-For keigo input, the casual pull out-voted that lone clause every time — deferential business Japanese came out as breezy texting English.
-The instruction was technically present; it just lost the vote.
+For keigo input the casual pull won every time, and polite business Japanese came out as breezy texting English.
+The instruction was there.
+It just lost.

 the hub · warm terminal